 More and more colleges are offering their students the opportunity to borrow a laptop or similar device for set periods of time.
-Offering this type of service is a great way to enhance the students experience with very little staff interaction.
-Whether it’s for short term loan or long term, students are constantly looking for ways to access resources such as laptops/tablets to finish that essay or research for their assignments.
+Offering this type of service is a great way to enhance a student’s experience with very little staff interaction.
+Whether it’s for short-term loan or long term, students are constantly looking for ways to access resources such as laptops/tablets to finish that essay or research for their assignments.

-Wayne also commented that “Increased student fees across the sector and the high cost of laptops due to Brexit and exchange rate fluctuations have led to financial constraints for some students, a laptop has become more of a luxury item and isn’t within everyone’s budget.
-A decrease in funding for some bands of students with disabilities, who no longer receive funding for their own laptop, are now accessing the service.
+Wayne also comments: “Increased student fees across the sector and the high cost of laptops due to Brexit and exchange rate fluctuations have led to financial constraints for some students; a laptop has become more of a luxury item and isn’t within everyone’s budget.
+A decrease in funding for some bands of students with disabilities, who no longer receive funding for their own laptop, are now lending to these non-traditional customers accessing the service.
 The Student Union are active in supporting the marketing of the Diplomat™LMS and are working with us to develop the service, including the recent introduction of MacBook’s.
-The Diplomat™LMS has improved student experience and looks to continue to do so for some time to come”.
+The Diplomat™LMS has improved student experience and looks to continue to do so for some time to come.”

 If you want to know more about how to automate your manual loan service or introduce self-service device loans into your university then visit www.lapsafe.com.
-LapSafe® have many case studies and can also put you in touch with other universities who have successfully deployed self-service.
-Alternatively visit us on stand E130 at The Bett Show 2018 at London Excel 24th– 27th January where you will be able to view a demonstration of the Diplomat™ LMS.
+LapSafe® has many case studies and can also put you in touch with other universities who have successfully deployed self-service.